tiyd-rails-2015-01/battleship_objects/README.md

 Method
   * Take Turn
     * Prompts the user to input specific coordinates they would like to hit on the computer's ocean
+  * Turn Results
+    * Updates the target grid with the results of the shot (by triggering the insert peg method) and provides a message like "Miss", or "You hit/sunk my battleship"
+    * Updates the computer's ocean grid by inserting a peg in a ship if necessary
 ### PersonBoard
 Instance Variables
   * Person Target